RobinTTY/LearningCollection/website/docs/Web/React/Hooks/useContext.md

 sidebar_position: 3
 ---

 The `useContext` Hook provides the same functionality as the [Context API](../Advanced%20Concepts/Context), just packaged up into a simple to use Hook that you can use inside functional components.
 The hook makes our code more readable and compact.
+Refer to the [Context API documentation](../Advanced%20Concepts/Context) for details on when to use context.

 ## useContext hook vs classic API